JSAbrahams/mamba/README.md

 -   Null safety features.
 -   More explicit error handling.
 -   Clear distinction between mutability and immutability.
--   Pure, or injective, functions.
+-   Pure functions, or, functions without side effects.

 This is a transpiler, written in [Rust](https://www.rust-lang.org/), which converts Mamba source code to Python source files.
 Mamba code should therefore, in theory, be interoperable with Python code.